cornishcoder1/Food_of_Japan_Quiz/README.md

 *As a user I want to be able to read the application output clearly.*

-The quiz contains 10 multiple choice questions of varying difficulty (depending on the users level of interest and knowledge!), which are interated through in the same order each time the program is run.
+The quiz contains 10 multiple choice questions of varying difficulty (depending on the users level of interest and knowledge!), which are iterated through in the same order each time the program is run.
 Each correctly answered question scores 1 point, and if the question is answered incorrectly then 0 points are awarded.
-To improve readability I have coloured the questions Magenta, and used the 'style.bright' Colorama feature to add boldness to the text.
+To improve readability I have coloured the questions magenta, and used the 'style.bright' Colorama feature to add boldness to the text.
 I have also used the tab character to indent the answer choices for the same purpose.

 <img src="assets/screenshots/question.png">